martinborek/Gradient-news/README.md

-# Gradient-news
+# Gradient News

-Project for the course "Advanced Internetworking II", taken at KTH Royal Institute of Technology in 2016.
+Project for the course "Distributed Computing, Peer-to-Peer and GRIDS", taken at KTH Royal Institute of Technology in 2016.

 Reliable news dissemination over a gradient topology, implemented using Kompics.